EtaCassiopeia/DataChefAnalytics/README.md

 ### Aggregator
 This application is designed to be highly available and fast.
 Aggregator service is the heart of the system which aggregates and stores the data in a format that is very fast to read.
+This component doesn't rely on the order of the data it reads from Kafka topics.
+It means even if the corresponding record required to fulfill the join operation is missing, Using a built-in retry mechanism it is able to return back the record to the topic and retry to process it later.

 ### Data model
 In order to get the list of most profitable banners or most viewed ones, the aggregated data are stored in Redis using the following data model: